 The organization must have a written COVID-19 safety plan that specifies protective policies and procedures and the responsibilities of everyone in the workplace.
 The organization's COVID-19 Supervisor is responsible for implementation on monitoring of the COVID-19 safety plan.
-However, it is important for stage managers to have access to and open communication with the COVID-19 Supervisor.
+The COVID-19 Supervisor should not be the Stage Manager, however, it is important for stage managers to have access to and open communication with the COVID-19 Supervisor.